MithrilJS/mithril.js/docs/route.md

 ### Advanced component resolution

 Instead of mapping a component to a route, you can specify a RouteResolver object.
-A RouteResolver object contains a `onmatch()` method and a optionally a `render()` method.
+A RouteResolver object contains a `onmatch()` and/or a `render()` method.
+Both methods are optional but at least one of them must be present.

 ```javascript
 m.route(document.body, "/", {